Temporal Representation Learning on Monocular Videos for 3D Human Pose Estimation: Method

-where $\mL_{\text{reconst}}$ of Eq.~(\ref{eq:reconst}) favors a good image reconstruction, $\mL_{\text{DSL}}^{\text{all}}$ of Eq.~(\ref{eq:fourImageLoss}) applies a contrastive loss, and $\mL_{\text{track}}$ of Eq.~(\ref{eq:track}) is used when the subject is in free fall.
+where $\mL_{\text{reconst}}$ of Eq.~(\ref{eq:reconst}) favors a good image reconstruction, $\mL_{\text{DSL}}^{\text{all}}$ of Eq.~(\ref{eq:fourImageLoss}) applies a contrastive loss, and $\mL_{\text{track}}$ of Eq.~(\ref{eq:track}) is used when the subject is in free fall. $\mL_{\text{pose}}^{2D}$ is applied only when 2D pose is available.
+We carry out experiment with and without using 2D poses .
 During the minimization, we permute randomly the time-invariant components of the latent vectors to promote disentanglement as described in Section~\ref{sec:disentanglement}.
-This part of the training is unsupervised.
+This part of the training is unsupervised or weakly-supervised (depending on the usage of 2D labels).

-Once the unsupervised model is trained, its parameters are frozen and we use a small number of images with corresponding ground-truth poses for supervised training of a simple two-layer perceptron $\Phi$ designed to associate a pose vector to the time-variant latent vector $\bI_{\TV}$ that the encoder ${\cal E}$ has extracted from image $\bI$.
+Once the self-supervised model is trained, its parameters are frozen and we use a small number of images with corresponding ground-truth poses for supervised training of a regressor $\Phi$ designed to associate a pose vector to the time-variant latent vector $\bI_{\TV}$ that the encoder ${\cal E}_{tv}$ has extracted from image $\bI_\text{crop}$.
 To this end, we adjust the weights of $\Phi$ by minimizing

-where $\bI_{\TV}^{k}$ is the time-variant vector associated to the $k^{th}$ image and $\bq^{k}$ the corresponding ground-truth pose, in camera-coordiante and pelvis centered, represented by a concatenation of the Cartesian coordinates of body joints.
+where $\bI_{\TV}^{k}$ is the time-variant vector associated to the $k^{th}$ image and $\bq^{k}_{3D}$ the corresponding ground-truth 3D pose, in camera coordinates and pelvis centered, represented by a concatenation of the Cartesian coordinates of body joints. $\hat{\bq}^{k}_{2D}$ is the predicted 2D pose by the model, used only when 2D is leveraged in the initial self-supervised learning phase of the model.